mod7ex/azbuka-novostroek/README.md

 ---

-# now the app should run in background but it shows `502 Bad Gateway` once we disconnect the ssh connection we do this using https://pm2.keymetrics.io/docs/usage/pm2-doc-single-page/ (node apps production manager)
+### now the app should run in background, because it shows `502 Bad Gateway` once we disconnect the ssh connection, we do this using https://pm2.keymetrics.io/docs/usage/pm2-doc-single-page/ (node apps production manager)

 > install